-- Notify the office by 8:30am for Middle School and 8:45am for Lower School each day your child will be absent. - If notification is not received, the absence will be marked "unexcused."
+- Notify the school by 8:45 a.m. each day your child will be absent.
+Utilize the absence form or leave a voicemail for the receptionist. - If notification is not received, the absence will be marked "unexcused."
 After 24 hours, the absence and/or tardy will not be changed in the recording system.
-The attendance record can be accessed on RenWeb. - · All absences and tardies will appear on the student's transcript. - In Middle School, it is the student's responsibility to find out what work has been missed and to make arrangements to complete the work in a timely manner.
-Homework assignments are posted on RenWeb after 4:00pm daily. - If chronic absenteeism is determined to be a problem, a meeting will be scheduled to discuss goals and potential consequences.
-Notes from the meeting will be kept in the student's file. - If a student needs to leave the school for a portion of the school day, he/she must bring a note from a parent/guardian.
-Lower School parents must sign their students out in the office, and Middle School students must sign out in the office and wait inside the building until a parent or guardian arrives to pick them up.

-- Students are expected to attend school on all scheduled days.
-If a student is planning to be away for more than a portion of a school day, please refer to the section on pre-arranged absences. - Students must attend a full day of school to be eligible to participate in after school activities including athletics, drama, band and orchestra assemblies and concerts, and social events.
+The attendance record can be accessed on RenWeb. - · All absences and tardies will appear on the student's transcript. - In grades 6th-8th, it is the student's responsibility to find out what work has been missed and to make arrangements to complete the work in a timely manner.
+Homework assignments are posted on Google Classroom after 4:00 pm daily. - If chronic absenteeism is determined to be a problem, a meeting will be scheduled to discuss goals and potential consequences.
+Notes from the meeting will be kept in the student's file. - If a student needs to leave the school for a portion of the school day, parents and/or guardians must notify the school at least three hours in advance in order to make arrangements to have the student at the reception area for pickup.
+If notice is given less than three hours, a minor wait may occur to locate the student. - Students must wait inside the building at the reception area until a parent/guardian arrives at curbside for pick up. - Students are expected to attend school on all scheduled days.
+If a student is planning to be away for more than a portion of a school day, please refer to the section on pre-arranged absences. - Students must attend a minimum of a half day of school (arrival no later than 12 noon) to be eligible to participate in after-school activities including athletics, drama, band and orchestra assemblies and concerts, and social events.

-Pre-Arranged Absence
+Pre-Arranged Absences